 Hardwood floors are one of the most desirable features in North American homes.
 They look great, and they can last forever, but they require some special considerations.
 In fact, there are a lot of things people do on a regular basis that contribute to their deterioration.
 Most people don't want to ruin their hardwood floors, but if you do any of these things that's exactly what will happen!

-If you want scratches and marks in your beautiful hardwood floors don't use furniture pads.
-Any time you sit down on a sofa or chair that's right atop hardwood floors the piece will shift ever so slightly and the legs will mark the floor.
-When it's done over and over again the marks will get worse and worse.
+If you want scratches and marks on your beautiful hardwood floors, don't use furniture pads.
+Any time you sit down on a sofa or chair that's right atop hardwood floors, the piece will shift ever so slightly, and the legs will mark the floor.
+When it's done over and over again, the marks will get worse and worse.
 Using furniture pads on all the legs will prevent there from being any marks and will help to keep your floor scratch-free.

 Wearing high heels around the house is a great way to ruin hardwood floors.
-Because the heels tend to be pointier and the body's weight isn't even distributed, they leave dents in the floor—particularly stiletto heels.
+Because the heels tend to be pointier and the body's weight isn't evenly distributed, they leave dents in the floor—particularly stiletto heels.
 Do your floors a favor and leave the heels at the door.
-Leave a comfy pair of slippers near the door if you need a reminder.
+Place a comfy pair of slippers near the door if you need a reminder.